-27.01 This Agreement will be effective on the first (1st) day of April, two thousand and twenty-three (2023) and will remain in effect until the thirtieth (30th) day of November two thousand and twenty-five (2025) and for further periods of one (1) year unless notice is given by either party of the desire to delete, change, amend or cancel any of the provisions contained herein, within the period from one hundred twenty (120) to sixty (60) calendar days prior to the renewal date.
-Should neither of the parties give such notice, this Agreement will renew for a period of one (1) year.

-- 27.02 Should negotiations not be completed prior to the expiration date of this Agreement all negotiated items will be retroactive from the date of signing to the expiration date of the expired agreement.
-Until a new agreement has been concluded, all provisions in this Agreement will remain in full force and effect. - 27.03 Before any negotiations have taken place the parties may by mutual agreement accept the provisions of the following:

-Should negotiations fail, and the parties have fulfilled all the requirements of the Alberta Labour Relations Code, and no settlement has been agreed to, the parties agree to take all outstanding issues to binding arbitration in lieu of a strike or lockout.
+- 27.01 This Agreement will be effective on the second (2nd) day of July two thousand and twenty-three (2023) July 2, 2023 and will remain in effect until the thirty-first (31st) day of January two thousand and twenty-six (2026) and for further periods of one (1) year unless notice is given by either party of the desire to delete, change, amend or cancel any of the provisions contained herein, within the period from one hundred twenty (120) to sixty (60) calendar days prior to the renewal date.
+Should neither of the parties give such notice, this Agreement will renew for a period of one (1) year. - 27.02 If negotiations are not be completed prior to the expiration date of this Agreement all negotiated items will be retroactive from the date of signing to the expiration date of the expired agreement.
+Until a new agreement has been concluded, all provisions in this Agreement will remain in full force and effect. - 27.03 Before any negotiations have taken place the parties may by mutual agreement accept the provisions of the following: - a) Should negotiations fail, and the parties have fulfilled all the requirements of the Alberta Labour Relations Code, and no settlement has been agreed to, the parties agree to take all outstanding issues to binding arbitration in lieu of a strike or lockout.

-DATED at Edmonton, Alberta, this day of , 2023

-Signed on behalf of Thermon Canada Services.
-Inc.

-Signed on behalf of CONSTRUCTION WORKERS UNION CLAC LOCAL 63

-Per Authorized Re only.
-Original, signed ed Representative Per Authorized Repr documents are held on file at the Edmonton CLAC office. ed Representative
+BakosNDT Ltd. COLLECTIVE AGREEMENT - July 2, 2023 - January 31, 2026 DATED at Edmonton, Alberta, this day of, 2023 Signed on beha BakosNDT Ltd. Signed on behalf of CONSTRUCTION WO UNION, CLAC LOCA ORKERS Per Authorized F This printing is for information purposes only.
+Original signed documents are held on file at the CLAC Member Centre in ntative Per Authorized F Edmo nton. ntative

-Schedule A - Shop Wages and Classifications
+Schedule A - General Alberta Wages and Classifications